COR1999/one-byte-of-a-bakers-dozen/README.md

 # One Byte of a bakers dozen
 ## Overview
-The name came from the idea that its to do with cooking and its a pun on bite
+The name came from the idea that its to do with cooking and its a pun on bite.
+For this application you will need to register and login to create or edit recipes.
+Please use the email "user@gmail.com" and the password "abc"
 ## UX
-In this project I wish to achieve a UX that is easy and very straight forward and lets show the user what exaclty to do
+In this project I wish to achieve a UX that is easy and very straight forward and lets the user interact in a easy way.
 ## Features
 ### Existing Functionality
-ability to add edit and remove recipes when logged in ability to log in and register only users who created the recipe can edit it when logged in got the users session encrypted passwords storing users and recipes on mongodb i created a srcipt to input my test data so when its ran it deletes everything in the database and inputs preset data
+* Ability to log in and register logout
+* Ability to add, edit and remove recipes when logged in
+* Only users who created the recipe can edit it
+* The ability to view my recipes
+* Storing users and recipes on mongodb
+* Encrypted passwords
+* Ability to view more details about a recipe
+* A recipe has a list of ingredients, preparation step and vegetarian option
+* I created a script to input my test data.
+I used this to quickly repopulate the database when testing

 ### Future Enhancements
-Would of liked to make a my recipes page that showcase one persons recipes
+* I would like to make a "My Recipes" page that showcase one persons recipes
+* Search/filter functionality would be a good addition
+* More options like preparation time, gluten free etc
 ## Technologies Used
 1. [HTML5](https://en.wikipedia.org/wiki/HTML5 )
     1. I used HTML for the basic structure of the website.